 This is a paragraph that really is intended to try to, believe it or not, shorten the contract.
 Whenever we refer to the term “null and void” throughout the contract, what we really meant to say was “null and void and earnest money refunded to Buyer upon the written direction of the parties to the Escrowee or upon entry of an order of court of competent jurisdiction.”
 When drafting this contract, we did not want to put language in every time so we simply put it in at paragraph 26 and incorporated it by reference throughout the contract.
 This paragraph also defines the method for refunding the Earnest Money.

 This is the general notice provision of the contract.
-It excludes notices under paragraph 32(c)(2) which I will describe as paragraph 32.
-Notices other than pursuant to that paragraph are by personal delivery, by certified or regular mail, by fax, by email or by commercial overnight delivery, such as FedEx or UPS.
+It excludes notices under paragraph 30 which I will describe as paragraph 30, but notices other than pursuant to that paragraph are by personal delivery, by certified or regular mail, by fax, by email or by commercial overnight delivery, such as FedEx or UPS.
 This is a paragraph that is largely directed to the attorneys so they know how to provide notice to the other parties.
+If contact information is not provided as required in the contract notice may be sent to that parties’ Designated Agent.

 This paragraph provides that if a lawsuit is filed with respect to this contract, the prevailing party in that litigation may be entitled to collect reasonable attorney’s fees.